 - All incoming students are required to take a critical thinking entrance exam prior to or during orientation.
-There are no study materials for this standardized exam.
-Results from this exam are used for student assessment and student advisement. - All incoming students are required to take a basic math exam prior to or during orientation.
+There are no study materials for this standardized exam. - All incoming students are required to take a basic math exam prior to or during orientation.
 Information on the basic math test will be forwarded to all students as part of their enrollment packet. - If 100% is not achieved on the test, the student will be required to obtain remediation and retest.
 Basic Math competency must be achieved prior to the beginning medmath calculations in NSG 111 Nursing Assessment & Skills.